-Metric Alternative 1: Traffic Signal Alternative 2: Compact Roundabout Traffic Operations Significant improvements would be needed to provide efficient operations for future travel demand, including widening the intersection approaches to provide additional turn lanes and turn lane extensions.
+Alternative 1: Alternative 2: Metric Traffic Signal Compact Roundabout Traffic Operations Significant improvements would be needed to provide efficient operations for future travel demand, including widening the intersection approaches to provide additional turn lanes and turn lane extensions.
 Forecasted operations are LOS D in AM peak hour, and LOS C in PM peak hour.
-Would provide a continuous flow of traffic, where entering vehicles yield to circulating traffic, bicyclists, and pedestrians.
-Forecasted operations are LOS B in AM and PM peak hours.
-95th Percentile Queue Lengths Northbound traffic in the AM peak is heaviest and results in the longest projected queue length at 625 feet. ◆ Shorter queue lengths compared to the traffic signal alternative.
-Longest projected queue length is in the AM peak northbound at 385 feet.
+Would provide a continuous flow of travelicles yield to circulating traffic, bicyc Forecasted operations are LOS B in AM 95th Percentile Queue Lengths Northbound traffic in the AM peak is heaviest and results in the longest projected queue length at 625 feet.
+Shorter queue lengths compared to the Longest projected queue length is in th 385 feet.
 Pedestrian and Bicycle Accessibility Dedicated bike lanes on all approaches with Bike Boxes two-stage turn boxes, and green paint through the intersection.
 Long crossings without median refuges.
 Pedestrians and cyclists wait for signal.
 Priority is given to vehicles, but must yield to pedestrians and bicyclists when turning.
 Increased risk for right-turn collisions with pedestrians during green light.
-10-foot wide shared-use path along the perimeter of the roundabout for both walking and biking.
-Shorter, safer pedestrian crossings with median refuges.
-Pedestrians cross one direction of travel at a time.
-Priority is given to pedestrians and bicyclists.
-Vehicles yield to pedestrians before entering and after leaving the roundabout.
-Safety Higher speeds during green light and off-peak periods.
-Does not calm traffic.
-Potential for high-severity collisions with more conflict points and multiple travel lanes.
-Would provide a leading pedestrian interval (LPI) for all crossings.
-Slower speeds approaching and circulating due to geometric design.
+10-foot wide shared-use path along the roundabout for both walking and biking Shorter, safer pedestrian crossings with Pedestrians cross one direction of trave Priority is given to pedestrians and bicy pedestrians before entering and after least the pedestrians before entering a Safety ★ Higher speeds during green light and off-peak periods.
+Does not calm traffic. ★ Potential for high-severity collisions with more conflict points and multiple travel lanes. ✓ Would provide a leading pedestrian interval (LPI) for all crossings.
+Slower speeds approaching and circula design.
 Single lane of travel.
-Fewer conflict points and low-risk for severe collisions.
-Would provide options for bicyclists to traverse the roundabout either via the shared-use path or via the roundabout's circulating lane Right-of-Way Impact Both alternatives would encroach on the northeast corner.
+Fewer conflict points and low-risk for so Would provide options for bicyclists to either via the shared-use path or via th lane Right-of-Way Impact Both alternatives would encroach on the northeast corner.
 Retains existing ROW as much as possible.
-Impacts to intersection corners, but would not affect any existing building structures.
-Construction Cost (preliminary/conceptual) ★ \$1.8 Million- funding not identified Life-Cycle Benefit/Cost Lower Construction Cost but increased delays and GHGs.
+Impacts to intersection corners, but we building structures.
+Construction Cost (preliminary/ conceptual) \$1.8 Million - funding not identified ✓ ◆ \$3.9 Million with State funding awarde Life-Cycle Benefit/Cost Lower Construction Cost but increased delays and GHGs.
 Low safety benefit.
-B/C is -0.3 ✓ Very high safety benefit.
-Lower delays and GHGs.
-Lower Operations & Maintenance costs. ♦ B/C is 2.2.
+B/C is -0.3 Very high safety benefit.
+Lower delays a Operations & Maintenance costs.
+B/C is 2.2.